wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

-You might be wondering _why_ you should get a mechanical keyboard.
-Here are some reasons:
+Here are some reasons you might want to get a mechanical keyboard:

 - **They feel good to type on**

-    This is the main reason I think people who enjoy mechanical keyboards opt for them over other choices.
     If you type a lot, comfort is probably important to you.
-I personally find mechanical keyboards to improve my typing comfort, and plus, they're actually fun to type on.
-This is (obviously) subjective, so you may want to try typing on one before you make a purchase.
+I find mechanical keyboards fun and comfortable to type on.
+This is subjective, so you may want to try typing on one before you make a purchase.

     Keep in mind that people can usually adapt pretty well to different devices given enough time, so it might feel weird at first and become comfortable with use.

-    I am a software developer and avid Twitter user, so I spend a huge chunk of my day typing on computer keyboards.
-I figure it's worth it for myself to invest the money in getting the best tools for doing the job.

 - **They're easily customizable**

-    Mechanical keyboards tend to be pretty easily customizable compared to traditional keyboards.
+    Mechanical keyboards tend to be pretty easily customizable compared to other keyboards.
 You can change out keycaps for a new look, or often even change aspects of your key layout.
 Which brings me to my next point...

 - **They're pretty**

-    Mechanical keyboards are becoming more popular these days, and the aesthetic options are wide and growing.
-If you want a keyboard that looks beautiful, unique, or interesting, a mechanical keyboard might be for you.
+    Many mechanical keyboards are beautiful out of the box, and the bevy of aftermarket keycaps can allow you to get a custom look that really suits you.

 ## Why not

-It's not all perfect in mechanical keyboard land, though.
-Here are some reasons why you might want to pass on getting one:

-- **They're expensive**

-    Mechanical keyboards tend to be quite a lot more expensive than traditional keyboards

-- **You need a wireless keyboard**

-    They're almost never wireless.
-If this is important for you, you should probably not get a mechanical keyboard.

-- **They're loud**

-    Ah, the elephant in the room.
-Mechanical keyboards are often a good bit louder than other keyboards, which can be a problem for office environments.
-Under the switch types section I will discuss more about noise and respect for your neighbors.

 <figure>
   <img src="/img/keyboards/whitefox.jpg" alt="">